 61. See U.S. CONST. art.
 VI, cl.
-3 (distinguishing officers under the United States from holders of public trusts under the United States); cf. THE FEDERALIST No. 70, at 376 (Alexander Hamilton) (J.R.
+3 (distinguishing officers under the United States from holders of public trusts under the United States); cf. THE FEDERALIST NO. 70, at 376 (Alexander Hamilton) (J.R.
 Pole ed., 2005) ("If it be a public trust or office, in which they are clothed with equal dignity and authority, there is peculiar danger of personal emulation and even animosity.") (emphasis added); Letter from George Washington to Eleonor F. Elie, Comte de Moustier (May 25, 1789), in 30 THE WRITINGS OF GEORGE WASHINGTON, supra note 58, at 334 ("The impossibility that one man should be able to perform all the great business of the State, I take to have been the reason for instituting the great Departments, and appointing officers therein, to assist the supreme Magistrate in discharging the duties of his trust.") (emphasis added); Letter from James Madison to Edmund Pendleton (Feb.
 21, 1792), in 14 THE PAPERS OF JAMES MADISON 235-36 (Robert R. Rutland et al. eds., 1983) (suggesting that statutory presidential succession is "an annexation of one office or trust to another office") (emphasis added); AMAR, BIOGRAPHY, supra note 3, at 301 (noting that the Religious Test Clause of Article VI extends to "any federal office or post," but without clarifying if it extends to the President and Vice President); see also supra notes 4, 25, 26, 39.
-But compare U.S. Term Limits, Inc. v.
-Thornton, 514 U.S. 779, 903 (1995) (Thomas, J., dissenting) ("But the only reason for extending the [Religious Test] Clause to the States would be to protect Senators and Representatives from state-imposed religious qualifications; I know of no one else who holds a 'public Trust under the United States' yet who might be subject to state disqualifications."), with Kesavan, supra note 13, at 133 n.45 ("Justice Thomas was right, but not completely right-as I shall try to convince you, Electors also occupy a 'public Trust under the United States.'").
-I with a mere creature, an officer under the United States (i.e., an appointed officer).
+But compare U.S. Term with a mere creature, an officer under the United States (i.e., an appointed officer).
 He never asked for Congress's consent because he never subjectively imagined that he was an officer under the United States.
-Simply put, this incident indicates that the President is not an "Office[r]... under the United States," as that phrase is used in the Foreign Emoluments Clause, and, therefore, it seems to follow that the Incompatibility Clause, using (nearly) identical operative words, has no application to Presidents.
+Simply put, this incident indicates that the President is not an "Office[r] . . . under the United States," as that phrase is used in the Foreign Emoluments Clause, and, therefore, it seems to follow that the Incompatibility Clause, using (nearly) identical operative words, has no application to Presidents.